vijendra1125/Evolution-of-DL-Based-End-to-End-2D-Image-Semantic-Segmentation/README.md

 ## Evolution
 ### FCN
 All current state-of-art deep learning methods for semantic segmentation has been evolved from FCN.
 FCN introduced the concept of replacing fully connected layer in the classification network with convolutional layers and hence a mean for end-to-end training of semantic segmentation and learning dense prediction for input image of any size.
-Its also presented how skip connection and learned upsampling (deconvolution) could be used to recover spatial information which is lost in Deep Convolutional Neural Network (DCNN) due to max-pooling and sub-sampling.
+It also presented how skip connection and learned upsampling (deconvolution) could be used to recover spatial information which is lost in Deep Convolutional Neural Network (DCNN) due to max-pooling and sub-sampling.

 There were three major issue with FCN which was further followed by researchers to improve performance.
-* Loss of spatial information
+* Loss of spatial information - Due to downsampling of input using max-pooling and sub-sampling
-* Inability to capture global context
+* Inability to capture global context - Due to inherent spatial invariance
-* Lack of mechanism for multi-scale processing
+* Lack of mechanism for multi-scale processing - Due to fixed-size receptive field

 ### Loss of spatial inforamtion
 Giving a bigger picture, most noticable approach could be seen as follow:
 * Limiting the loss of spatial information
   * Use of dilated convolution in encoder in order to retain a dense feature map output from encoder without compromising on expanding receptiv field as we go deeper in the network and hence limiting the loss of spatial information.
     * Papers: DeepLab, DilateNet
-* Recovring the lost spatial information
+* Recovering the lost spatial information
   * Recovering by complemeting the decoding process with the available infromation from encoder
     * Skip connections from feature map before max-pooling
       * Elementwise addition